 The dark web itself does not have a high barrier to access.
 A Tor browser is all that is needed to access these sites.
 Navigating the dark web, however, comes with a range of challenges.

 Due to the nature of dark web content, most organizations do not allow their employees to use the Tor browser.

 Dark web data is also unstructured and unindexed, making it incredibly difficult to find anything of real meaning.
-Black markets and illegal activity are rampant on darknet sites, and disturbing information could be lurking around any corner.
+Black markets and illegal activity are rampant on dark web sites, and disturbing information could be lurking around any corner.

 Many organizations outsource these investigations to third party agencies, which can be very expensive.